Guides

 Treat the seed phrase as the wallet itself, not as a support detail.

-That mindset changes how carefully readers store it, talk about it, and protect it.
+That mindset changes how carefully you store it, talk about it, and protect it.

 Related reading